- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 - Exceptional programming and computational skills, primarily in research but also in production contexts.
 My most recent experiences are with Java, but I have experience in many other languages, including C/C++ and Python.
 I particularly enjoy programming in low-level languages, and have experience in assembly language, programmable logic controllers and smartcards (Javacard).

-- Open source code contributions- most notably, the Java Information Dynamics Toolkit (JIDT) on Google code.
+- Open source code contributions- most notably, the Java Information Dynamics Toolkit (JIDT) and IDTxl on github.

 - Numerical analysis skills - including experience with Matlab/Octave, use of information-theoretical methods, experience in large data set analysis on high performance clusters, and understanding of code optimisation.